Russman12/go-force/pkg/bulkv2/docs/QueryApi.md

     configuration := bulkv2.NewConfiguration()
     apiClient := bulkv2.NewAPIClient(configuration, tokenSrc)

-    isPkChunkingEnabled := bulkv2.Test // bool | If set to true, the request only returns information about jobs where PK Chunking is enabled. (optional) jobType := bulkv2.Test // string | Gets information only about jobs matching the specified job type. (optional) concurrencyMode := bulkv2.Test // string | For future use.
+    isPkChunkingEnabled := bool{} // bool | If set to true, the request only returns information about jobs where PK Chunking is enabled. (optional) jobType := "jobType_example" // string | Gets information only about jobs matching the specified job type. (optional) concurrencyMode := "concurrencyMode_example" // string | For future use.
 Gets information only about jobs matching the specified concurrency mode.
-Possible values are serial and parallel. (optional) queryLocator := bulkv2.Test // string | use the value from the nextRecordsUrl from the previous set (optional)
+Possible values are serial and parallel. (optional) queryLocator := "queryLocator_example" // string | use the value from the nextRecordsUrl from the previous set (optional)

     resp, r, err := apiClient.QueryApi.GetQueryJobs(context.Background()).IsPkChunkingEnabled(isPkChunkingEnabled).JobType(jobType).ConcurrencyMode(concurrencyMode).QueryLocator(queryLocator).Execute()
     if err != nil {